jkottiku/ROCmValidationSuiteApp/README.md

     sudo rpm -i --replacefiles --nodeps rocm-validation-suite*.rpm

-**Note:**
-RVS is getting packaged as part of ROCm release starting from 3.0.
-You can install pre-compiled package as below.
-Please make sure Prerequisites, ROCm stack, rocblas and rocm-smi-lib64 are already installed

-## Building ROCmValidationSuiteApp from Source
+## Building ROCmValidationSuiteApp from source
 This section explains how to fetch and compile ROCmValidationSuiteApp source code.

 ### Clone repository